alexander-digett/digett/src/pages/insights/how-website-house.md

 title: 'How a Website is Like a House'
 templateKey: blog-post
 date: 2011-03-03T23:01:51.000Z
+category:
-category: Design, Development, Our Industry, Strategy
+  -Design, Development, Our Industry, Strategy
 alias: how-website-house
 summary: >
   	There are as many methods for website design and development as there are website designers and developers.